kushalkolar/mesmerize-workshop-ccn-2022/fastplotlib.md

 7. Command pools and command buffers
 8. Main loop

+**I just want to do plot.graphic(data=array) !!**

 ## The pygfx rendering engine!
 https://github.com/pygfx/pygfx

 A very new rendering engine that can use Vulkan via WGPU.
 Abstracts away buffer management, pipelines, and shaders :D

-To draw objects using the `pygfx` rendering engine we define their `Geometry`, `Texture` and `Material`.
+To draw objects using the `pygfx` rendering engine:
+1. Create a canvas & renderer
+2. Define `Geometry`, `Texture` and `Material` of the graphics you wan to draw
-These objects are then placed in a `Scene` and can be viewed using a `Camera` that can be moved with `Controllers` that react to mouse events and user interaction.
+3. Placed objects in a `Scene`
+4. View objects using a `Camera` that can be moved with `Controllers` that react to mouse events and user interaction.

+**tl;dr: Reduces lots of low-level boilerplate**

-**This rendering engine can be used to draw stuff for desktop applications AND within the browser using a remote frame buffer (RFB).
+**MAJOR BENEFIT OF THIS RENDERING ENGINE: It can draw stuff for desktop applications AND within the browser using a remote frame buffer (RFB).
-It even works over the internet!!
-The same exact code works to draw as a desktop application or within a jupyter notebook**
+It even works over the internet!
+The *same exact code* works as a desktop application or within a jupyter notebook!**

-When running within a notebook using [jupyter_rfb](https://github.com/vispy/jupyter_rfb), the rendering engine is non-blocking.
+Furthermore, within a notebook using [jupyter_rfb](https://github.com/vispy/jupyter_rfb), the rendering engine is non-blocking.
-This means you can continue writing code in your notebook within that iPython kernel to interact with the rendered objects and dynamically modify them!
-You can have multiple canvases and renderers in a notebook and they can interact with each other.
+*This means you can continue writing code in your notebook within that iPython kernel to interact with the rendered objects and dynamically modify them!* You can have multiple canvases and renderers in a notebook and they can interact with each other.

 ### Examples

+I will NOT being demoing the rendering engine, you can try these out later if you're curious.\
 This example shows how you can render an image and update it on each rendering cycle.
-You can try to run it later if you're interested.

 ```python
 import numpy as np